quickapps/docs/en/designers/themes.rst

   :alt: Color picker widget example
   :align: center

 Provides a simple HEX color picker.
-Useful when you want to allow users to change some colors of your theme (background color, font color, etc).
+Useful when you want allow users to change some colors of your theme (background color, font color, etc).
 To provide this form input you should do as follow:

 .. code:: php